rickhurst/eatStatic/README.md

 eatStatic
 ==========

-eatStatic is a text file driven blog which was originally put together to allow me to maintain a travel blog with limited internet connectivity - blog posts were written in textmate/ emacs and uploaded to the server when a connection was available.
+eatStatic is a text file driven blog engine which was originally put together to allow me to maintain a travel blog with limited internet connectivity - blog posts were written in textmate/ emacs and uploaded to the server when a connection was available.